HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

-There has been some increase in the usage of SRIs over the past couple of years with 17.49% elements in desktop and 16.12% elements in mobile containing the integrity attribute.
+There has been some increase in the usage of SRIs over the past couple of years, with 17.49% elements in desktop and 16.12% elements in mobile containing the integrity attribute.
 82.62% of those were in the `<script>` element for mobile.

 {{ figure_markup(
   image="security-subresource-integrity-coverage-per-page.png",